 Minor corrections aren’t included in this, just major technique changes.
 In particular, in the drive phase, be wary about changing technique, particularly if your start is perfect already.
 I see many great athletes go to big coaches.
 And the coaches force them into new techniques cos that’s what that coach does.
 And the athlete’s plummeting 100-meter times stop their freefall, and the athlete stops improving.

 4: PB as high as possible in the hang snatch or high hang clean

 This is for maximizing power put into the floor during the early drive phase.
 At these force outputs, just tapping the floor will send you forward with immense impulse.
 Almost every race has the same positioning at 10 m as of 100 meters.
 If you win a race to 10 m, you probably win to 40 m, so get a great first 10 m, and people will have to be much faster than you to beat you to 100.
 Power also cleans very well.

 5: Do starts ALL THE TIME.
 Starts are improved a great deal just through repetition.

 6: Train fast for 100 meters.
 Don’t do sessions working on speed endurance.

 Speed endurance separates you from people within 1 or 2 tenths in speed.
 However, speed endurance training makes you slower.
 Look at any time a sprinter stops doing 100 meters to ‘work on their 200m’ and notice their 200m performance nosedives.

 Then observe Bolt’s 2007 200m performance, then look at the year his coach worked on his explosive speed- 2008.
 This year he ran 9.69 and 19.28 seconds in the sprints.

 SPEED training makes you faster.
 Minimize the speed endurance sessions- it’s like making your engine smaller to minimize fuel usage so you can win a car race.
-Not going to help compared to the loss of power.
-Any time you are training, and you aren’t fresh, you are developing your endurance.
+You are not going to help compared to the loss of power.
+Any time you are training and you aren’t fresh, you are developing your endurance.